 If you effectively stop time in Mr. Brown’s experiment (e.g., freeze the sample), the pollen will stop moving.
 Or if you close a casino for a day (probably a better model for the market) the net worth of the associated gamblers stops dropping.

-However it occurs to me that most noteworthy events that happen outside of market hours tend to be bad news.
+However, most noteworthy events that happen outside of market hours tend to be bad news.
 For example, I’m not expecting to see headlines any time soon stating, “ISIS disbands, ‘We realized it was all a terrible misunderstanding’”, or “Harmless landslide reveals huge cache of gold”.
-This tendency towards negative moves is reflected in the average annual growth rate of off market hours for the last 20 years, -0.37% vs +9.59% for market hours.
+This tendency towards negative moves is reflected in the average annual growth rate of off-market hours for the last 20 years, -0.37% vs +9.59% for market hours.
 And bad news tends to make option prices go up…

 The chart below compares per minute values between the two annualizing approaches and shows the percentage difference.
 The calendar based approach is the black line and the green line is the market time.
 Notice how the difference peaks at Monday open and drops to near agreement at Friday close.

-This “weekend” effect is sometimes visible in the CBOE’s VIX index and is pretty dramatic with their shorter term VXSTSM index—not surprising since this index is based on S&P 500 (SPX) option prices with at most 9 days until expiration.
+This “weekend” effect is sometimes visible in the CBOE’s VIX index and is pretty dramatic with their shorter-term VIX9DSM index—not surprising since this index is based on S&P 500 (SPX) option prices with at most 9 days until expiration.

 First I validated this approach with a Monte Carlo simulation1 that computed the theoretical annualizing factor for a simulated 64 year market period—and then repeated that exercise 10000 times to get the statistics of the calculation.
 I then applied the same calculation to the S&P 500’s returns2 over the last 64 years.
 The result: